TN BJP chief Nainar Nagenthran arrested by police over 'Karthigai Deepam' lamp lighting row | Law-Order

 - India

 According to police, when Nagenthran and others, including the petitioner Rama Ravikumar, tried to go atop the hill to light the lamp, they were told in clear terms that they will not be permitted.
 Also, it was conveyed to them that the government was preparing to go on an appeal against the High Court order that allowed lighting the lamp.
 As Nainar and others did not disperse, they were taken in a police van and taken away from the spot that led to the hilltop, which is also close to the Thirupparankundram temple on the foothill.
+Those detained include Hindu Munnani cadres as well.
+However, the petitioner dispersed after arguing with police officials.
 Nainar and other activists/leaders, police said, will be freed after sometime when the tense situation eased.
+They were lodged in a hall here.

+After the Madurai Bench of the Madras High Court dismissed an appeal, on Thursday, against the order of a single judge allowing the lighting of ''Karthigai Deepam'' lamp at a stone pillar on the Thirupparankundram hill, housing the Lord Subramaniya Swamy temple, Nainar Nagenthran and members of the Hindutva groups gathered to go atop the hill.
+The HC, which quashed the prohibitory orders, directed the police to give full protection for the petitioner Rama Ravikumar to light the lamp on the pillar.
+The court had also said that communal harmony was not about preventing someone and restrictions, but it was all about mutual understanding and co-existence.
+Meanwhile, the Tamil Nadu government has reportedly preferred an appeal in the Supreme Court over the issue, and it is expected that the plea is likely to be taken up soon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)